-At The Oaktree School we recognise the importance of nurturing a culture where children develop a secure knowledge-base in reading, following a clear pathway of progression as they advance through the curriculum.
-We believe that children should take pride in their writing, write clearly and accurately, and adapt their language and style for a range of contexts.
-We want to inspire children to be confident in the art of speaking and listening and use discussion to communicate and further their learning.
-Building solid foundations in all literacy skills is crucial to a high-quality education and will give our children the tools they need to participate fully as a responsible member of society.
+At The Oaktree School we recognise the importance of nurturing a culture where children develop secure foundations in phonics using a systematic synthetic phonics scheme, as well as fostering a culture of reading for pleasure and to acquire information through a wide variety of stories, poems, rhymes and non-fictions books.
+We believe that children should take pride in their writing, write clearly and accurately, and adapt their language and style for a range of audiences and purposes.
+We want to inspire children to be confident in the art of speaking and listening and use discussion and role play to communicate and further their learning and language development.
+Building solid foundations in all literacy skills is crucial to a high-quality education and will give our children the tools they need in their next steps of their education and to participate fully as a responsible member of society.

 These aims are embedded across our literacy lessons and the wider curriculum.
-We have a rigorous and well organised English curriculum that provides many purposeful opportunities for reading, writing and the development of children’s Oracy.
+Our well organised English curriculum provides many purposeful opportunities for reading, writing and the development of children’s vocabulary and language comprehension.
 Teachers adapt planning as appropriate to their class and make cross curricular links where appropriate.
 Our curriculum closely follows the aims of the National Curriculum for English 2014 and Spoken Language which underpins the development of reading and writing.

 The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.
 The national curriculum for English aims to ensure that all pupils: